-Scoring Rubric for Masters in School Counseling/CECH/University of Cincinnati a three-point scale (3 = Exemplary, 2 = Satisfactory, 1 = Unacceptable).
-The minimum successful score will be 2.0 or better with no score being "Unacceptable."
+Scoring Rubric for Masters in School Counseling/CECH/University of Cincinnati

+Student Date Reviewer Circle the appropriated boxes in each category.
+Each student's performance will be so cored in the categories noted below.
+The advisor's ranking will be based upon a three-point scale (3 = Exemplary, 2 = Satisfactory v.
+1 = Unsatisfactory).
+The minimum successful score will be 2.0 or better with no score being "Unsatisfactory."